 What is Hemophilia: Top 10 Signs With Solutions

-Hemophilia is a very important part of our body and it keeps us united.
+Hemophilia is a very important part of our body, and it keeps us united.

-This occurs due to the absence of a certain protein called clotting factor required for stopping the bleeding.
+This occurs due to the absence of a certain protein called a clotting factor required for stopping the bleeding.
 The intensity of Hemophilia depends on the amount of clotting factor present in the blood.

 The condition is caused by a mutation in one of the genes that affect the clotting of blood.